AM Agelasto (top left, yellowed) in the New Orleans Cotton Exchange, 1873, by Edgar Degas. The painting revisited New Orleans, Summer 1999.

 Genealogy research is at a stand still

-Church records in Paris, Marseille and Chios need to be examined as do the Digitalized Archives of the Istanbul Rum Community; The Greek Orthodox Church, however, refuses to share with us its records in Istanbul and Alexandria, nor will the City of Athens let us view several hundred microfilmed hereditary title certificates.
+Church records in Paris, Marseille and elsewhere need to be examined as do the Digitalized Archives of the Istanbul Rum Community; The Greek Orthodox Church, however, refuses to share with us its records in Istanbul, Chios and Alexandria, nor will the City of Athens let us view several hundred microfilmed hereditary title certificates.

 to note: Levantine Symposium, 31 Oct - 2 Nov 2014, Izmir, Turkey; Sciofest 2-7 May 2016, Chios, Greece.